eleduck/eleduck-camp/courses/w4/task5.md

 # Daily Questions

 - What did you do yesterday?
+Created the vaccination graphic on the home page.
 - What will you do today?
+Try to use vue-chartjs.
+Team up and work in pairs with somebody.
 - Is there anything blocking you?